sgmurphy/wordpress-plugins/mp3-music-player-by-sonaar/README.txt

 10. Shortcode Builder: Create, Import and Customize audio players using shortcodes in real-time

 == Changelog ==
+= 5.5 =
+- New: Dark mode for the admin settings and shortcode builder
+- New: Shortcode Builder.
+Add option to set a preview background color in the builder
+- New: Option to set filename as tracktitle in the main admin page
+- Tweak: Optimized admin speed and prevent useless API Check
+- Tweak: Shortcode Builder UI.
+No admin notice + Use scrollbars in the builder for better UI
+- Tweak: Admin CSS now use SCSS
+- Fix: When using audio spectrum, the browser memory pilled up even if the track was not playing
+- Fix: PHP error when "this widget" is selected as source and no artwork is set
+- Fix: Set the carousel to Track when current post is used in the player source
+- Fix: Shortcode Builder.
+The category multicheck was always visible when no category is available

 = 5.4.0.2 =
 - Fix: Shortcode builder not loading under certain conditions
 - Fix: Elementor Updater causing error under certain conditions